Teaching & Supervision

 Mentoring & Supervision

-"An important part of Dr. Sadiq’s academic work is guiding students to become not only technically competent but also thoughtful, ethical, and creative contributors to science and society."
+"Guiding students to become not only technically competent but also thoughtful, ethical, and creative contributors to science and society."

 Core Teaching Areas